Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization

 The proof is complete. \end{proof}

-To obtain a more straightforward dependence on $\kappa$ for the bounds in Theorem \ref{thm:VarOptimal}, we consider the asymptotic behavior of the bounds as $\kappa\to\infty$, indicating the worst-case scenario for ill-conditioned problems.
-The analysis shows that $\Gamma=\mathcal{O}(1)$ as $\kappa\to\infty$ and the variance of TSS estimators grows at most quadratically or nearly linearly with $\kappa$.
+To obtain a more straightforward dependence on $\kappa$ for the bounds in Theorem \ref{thm:VarOptimal}, we consider the asymptotic behavior of the bounds as $\kappa\to\infty$, indicating the worst-case scenario for ill-conditioned problems. \cdf{The result is stated below.}

 \begin{theorem}[$\kappa$-asymptotic estimates] Let $\Gamma_{\emph{Solve}}$ and $\Gamma_{\emph{LogQF}}$ denote the optimal $\Gamma$ values in \eqref{eq:minGamma}.
 Then as $\kappa\to\infty$,